 In its primary role, BCAPI is a catalyst for change, leveraging the skills, resources and influence of it members and partners to help change the outcomes for those living in a cycle of poverty.

-BCAPI focusses on increasing opportunities for children, youth and single-parents living in poverty to succeed in school and achieve employment that pays a decent wage.
+BCAPI focuses on increasing opportunities for children, youth and single-parents living in poverty to succeed in school and achieve employment that pays a decent wage.
 Second to this, is ensuring there are adequate resources in low-income neighbourhoods and schools to help low-income families improve their well-being, work toward economic self-sufficiency, and feel valued as contributing members of a vibrant community.

 BCAPI knows that if you can help children succeed from Cradle to Career you can break the cycle of intergenerational poverty.